mlammerse/flask-helloworld/README.md

 ## Container run instructions

-A previously built container can be downloaded from Docker Hub, here:
+A previously built container can be downloaded from Docker Hub, by executing this command:

 docker pull lammerse/flask-helloworld